I Can See Your Voice: Original format

-Presented with a group of "mystery singers" that identified only by their occupation or alias, the guest artist(s) and/or contestant(s) must attempt to eliminate bad singers from the selection without ever hearing them perform live, over the course of several rounds.
-They are also assisted with clues regarding singers' backgrounds, style of performance, and observations from a celebrity panel.
+Over the course of several rounds, the guest artist(s) and/or contestant(s) must attempt to eliminate bad singers from a group of "mystery singers", identified only by their occupation or alias, without ever hearing them perform live.
+They are assisted by clues regarding the singers' backgrounds, style of performance, and observations from a celebrity panel.
 At the end of a game, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.

 Battle format

-The "battle format" is a variation of the original South Korean rules that introduced in Giọng ải giọng ai, when two opposing guest artists eliminate one singer each during the proper game phase, and then remain one singer each to join the final performance.
-At the end of a game, the following conditions for winning mystery singers chosen by opposing guest artists, depending on the outcome of final performances, if:
+Introduced in Giọng ải giọng ai, the format features two opposing guest artists eliminate one singer each during the proper game phase, and then keep one singer each to join the final performance.
+The winner is determined by the remaining mystery singers, who are chosen by opposing guest artists, as per specific winning condition depends on the outcome of their final performance, if:

-For Veo cómo cantas in Mexico, two oppposing contestants must eliminate one mystery singer from an assigned group.
+For Veo cómo cantas in Mexico, two opposing contestants must eliminate one mystery singer from an assigned group.
 At the end of first two or three rounds, the contestant having of a least one or two bad singer eliminations will proceed to the next round.

+Invasion format

+Introduced in Catch Me If You Can as a variation of the "battle format", the game begins with a lip sync phase, where a team of guest artists (known as "stars") attempt to identify good and bad singers through batches of mystery singers (known as "invaders"); if the guest artists guessed the mystery singer right, they get points per batch, otherwise the mystery singers did the same points have if they guessed wrong.
+After that, the highest-scoring team or both of two (when the first phase ends in a tie) must identify if a "surprise" player is good or bad.
+The winning team is determined on two different conclusions:

+Imghere, another official Georgian adaptation, has a shorter game with reduced lineup (and batches) of mystery singers and no "surprise" player, as the game concludes with either of these conditions, simply based on the final score between two opposing teams.

 Players

-The game's main element, "mystery singers", are a lineup of selections played by guest artist(s), which divided into good and bad singers.
+The game's main element, "mystery singers", are a lineup of selections catered to guest artist(s) that divide into uncertain number of good and bad singers.
 (Note: The number of mystery singers in a lineup may vary depending on the game's duration, with a minimum of five people setting in the Philippine adaptation.)
 Actually, the winning mystery singer can perform freely without accompanying guest artist(s).
-Aside from them, civilian or celebrity contestants are also included, taking the role of "eliminators".
+Aside from that, it also includes civilian or celebrity contestants, taking the role of "eliminators".
 Some lineup variations include: